finnsson/pagerjs/README.md

     example.com/search/tv?name=samsung&fromdate=20121010

+## Backlog

+There are a lot of features waiting to be implemented.
+Here are some of them.

 ### Document architecture and guiding principles

 The architecture - and guiding principles - should be documentet.

 * Dependencies (jQuery, KnockoutJS, Underscore.js)
 * how the tool-chain is used (grunt qunit > grunt min),
 * working process (README.md > GitHub Issues > QUnit-test > pager.js > demo-page),
 * code architecture (pager , Page, ChildManager).
+* Update doc in this readme.

 ### Should be possible to listen to page-navigations and prevent them